List of schemes of the government of India: Political credit and blame

 There is no official or legalised credit-sharing mechanism between the center and states for the schemes.

 In 2014 Congress blamed the Modi government for taking credit for schemes undertaken by previous governments.
 In 2017 Bhartiya Janata Party (BJP) blamed Telangana Rashtra Samithi (TRS) for taking credit.
 The Himachal Pradesh government blamed NITI Aayog for a cut in funding to centrally sponsored schemes.
 In 2019 Mamata Banerjee blamed Modi for taking credit for Ayushman Bharat.
 In 2020 Modi blamed Aam Aadmi Party for not implementing a centrally sponsored sector scheme.
 In 2021 Smriti Irani blamed Mamata Banerjee for taking credit of schemes of the central government.
 BJP blamed Jharkhand Mukti Morcha for not implementing schemes properly.

 Welfare schemes are used as electoral campaigns, beneficiaries as voters.
 Bharatiya Janata Party (BJP) has used its implementation of schemes as a vote bank in the 2017 and 2022 Uttar Pradesh Legislative Assembly elections, and the 2019 Indian general election.

 Rationalisation

 Rationalisation is a means to improve governance of schemes.
-In 2002 there were about 360 CSSs.
-In 2022 there were 704 CSs.
+In 2002 (Vajpayee govt) there were about 360 CSSs.
+In 2022(Modi govt) there were 704 CSs.
 In 2016 a committee came out with the recommendation of rationalising, revamping and restructuring 66 CSSs, grouping them into umbrella schemes, core schemes and optional schemes on the basis of which identification would be easier and funding patterns would differ, among other recommendations.

 In the case of a mission, or a scheme or programme becoming a mission or being coupled under a mission, it can mean a signal of prioritization with regard to implementation and funding.
 Similar schemes can be merged into each other and revamped.
 A mission can be merged into a new scheme.